 Some people choose to include more than what I did.
 For me, I wanted to keep my capsule simple as I am not a huge jewelry and accessory person anyways.
 It was going to be too difficult and stressful for me to try to match up accessories and jewelry with my clothes.
 Also, I don’t really have much for jewelry and accessories, so I didn’t really need to pare these down.

 I also limited my winter capsule to only items I would wear out of the house.
 I work from home, so I don’t need work clothes per se.
-When I leave the house, it is usually to go out with my family or friends, to go to church, or to run errands.
-That’s what my capsule is designed for…the times I need to look somewhat presentable. 😜
+When I leave the house, it is usually to go out with my family or friends, go to church, or run errands.
+That’s what my capsule is designed for…the times I need to look somewhat presentable.

 These are the types of items I chose not to include in my winter capsule wardrobe: